letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 (You have to replace [your_github_handle] with the name you selected during the Github sign-up procedure)

-Install VSCode and PlatformIO
+Install VSCode and PIO
 ------------------------------

-Earlier on this page, a complete description has been given on how to install **PlatformIO with VSCode** with the required and advised optional extensions and the git command-line tools.
+Earlier on this page, a complete description has been given on how to install **PlatformIO/pioarduino with VSCode** with the required and advised optional extensions and the git command-line tools.

-NB: PlatformIO is often shortened to PIO.
+NB: PlatformIO/pioarduino is shortened to PIO.

 Clone your forked repository to your computer
 ---------------------------------------------